hozumi/clj-commons-exec/README.md

 * **:shutdown** *(boolean)* destroys sub-processes when the VM exits.
 * **:as-success** *(int)* is regarded as sucess exit value.
 * **:as-successes** *(sequence)* are regarded as sucess exit values.
-* **:result-handler-fn** *(function)* A function, which will be called with promiss, in, out, err stream and option map, returns an instance which implements org.apache.commons.exec.ExecuteResultHandler.
+* **:result-handler-fn** *(function)* A function, which will be called with promise, in, out, err stream and option map, returns an instance which implements org.apache.commons.exec.ExecuteResultHandler.
 You have to close in, out, and err stream when sub-process is finished.

-If you want to have multiple processes piped to each other and/or custom input (stream or a string), you can try using **sh-pipe**.
+If you want to have multiple processes piped to each other, you can use **sh-pipe**.
 Syntax is like sh :

 ```clojure
 (-> (exec/sh-pipe ["ls" "-lart" "/usr"]) last deref :out println)